 Collaborative Filtering - The Foundations & Classic Flaws

-Figure out which content to recommend to a user.
+Figure out which content to recommend to which user.

-The easiest strategy is to show the most popular content and hope for the best.
+The easiest strategy is to show the most popular items and hope for the best.
 But can we do better?

-Trying to do better means we want to figure out which content a particular user is likely to enjoy, not just what the crowd enjoys.
+This means figuring out which content a particular user is likely to enjoy.
+Not just what the crowd likes.
 That sounds straightforward until we hit two hard realities:

 • R1: We have lots of users